yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 With the timeout implemented, `SUPER MARIO ODYSSEY` and `Kirby Star Allies`, among others can now play back their audio at full speed.

 [danilaml](https://github.com/danilaml) continues to deliver the good stuff.
-This time, simply {{< gh-hovercard "10362" "updating cubeb" >}} (one of our audio backends, and most of the time the default one) fixed a bug that muted the emulator after resuming the PC from sleep.
+This time, simply {{< gh-hovercard "10362" "updating cubeb" >}} (one of our audio backends, and most of the time the default one) fixed a bug that muted the emulator after waking the PC from sleep.
 Feel free to close your lids and continue later!

 Users noticed that after recent changes to fix the wire audio in `SUPER MARIO ODYSSEY`, audio in many games could desync and sound crackled or distorted.